bt3gl/building_blog/content/stripe_ctf_1.md

 Title: The First Stripe CTF
 Date: 2014-11-24 4:20
 Category: Vulnerabilities
 Tags: SQLi, PHP, Wargames, CTF, Burp, curl, assembly, shellcode, gdb, C, objdump, Timing_attack, Buffer_overflow, Stack_overflow, Python, Stripe

 Although I did not have the chance of playing in either of the [three](https://stripe.com/blog/capture-the-flag) [Stripe](https://stripe.com/blog/capture-the-flag-20) [CTFs](https://stripe.com/blog/ctf3-launch), I was quite enthralled when I took a look at the problems.
-I decided to solve them anyway and I am writing this series of writeups.
+I decided to solve them anyway, and I am writing this series of writeups.

-This post is about the first [Stripe](https://stripe.com/) CTF, which [happened in the beginning of 2012](https://stripe.com/blog/capture-the-flag-wrap-up).
+This post is about the first [Stripe](https://stripe.com/) CTF, which [happened at the beginning of 2012](https://stripe.com/blog/capture-the-flag-wrap-up).
 I was able to fully reproduce the game by using a [Live CD Image](http://www.janosgyerik.com/hacking-contest-on-a-live-cd/).
 Other options were [direct download and BitTorrent](https://stripe.com/blog/capture-the-flag-wrap-up).

 This CTF was composed of 6 levels, and its style was very similar to other Wargames I've talked about before in this blog (for instance, check [OverTheWire's](http://overthewire.org/wargames/) [Natas](http://bt3gl.github.io/exploiting-the-web-in-20-lessons-natas.html), [Narnia](http://bt3gl.github.io/smashing-the-stack-for-fun-or-wargames-narnia-0-4.html), and [Krypton](http://bt3gl.github.io/cryptography-war-beating-krypton.html)).